sheikh-hassaan-saeed/mini-projects-html-css-js/README.md

 ## 📌 Why This Repo Exists

-This repository organizes my mini frontend projects built with HTML, CSS, and JavaScript, making it easy for others — including recruiters and fellow developers — to explore my progress, learn from it, or give feedback.
+This repository organizes my mini frontend projects built with HTML, CSS, and JavaScript, making it easy for others — including recruiters and fellow developers — to explore my progress or give feedback.